Tree Species Profiles: Top Rated Ornamental Trees, Saucer Magnolia (Magnolia x soulangeana)

 Saucer Magnolia blooms early in the spring unless there is a late frost or freeze after the flower buds start to emerge or after the tree is in bloom.
 They bloom best in full sun but will tolerate part shade.
 Flower shapes and colors can vary according to the cultivar, as does the time of spring that they flower.
 Some cultivars are pink and white, while others are purple and white or just all white.
 The blooms can vary in size, with most having a tulip shape.

-Star Magnolia, Magnolia stellata, is a similar but different magnolia species that can grow to 12 feet tall with white or pink blooms that are smaller and more daisy-like.
+Star Magnolia, Magnolia stellata, is a similar but different magnolia species that can grow to twelve feet tall with white or pink blooms that are smaller and more daisy-like.
 While its stature is less than that of the Saucer Magnolia, and while its flower is smaller, Star Magnolias can hold their place in the garden.

 A Saucer Magnolia (above) in full bloom beside a Bradford Pear in Dallas.
 Photo by Neil Sperry.

-The fruit, a cone-like structure, appears in August and can be 1 to 3 inches long.
+The fruit, a cone-like structure, appears in August and can be one to three inches long.
 It contains small red or deep pink seeds that are attractive to birds and wildlife.
 This Magnolia has no serious pathogen problems.
 Pest problems are typically minimal but may include scale, aphids, or spider mites.
 It seems there are always a few pests that want to bother trees — as well as humans, for that matter.